Crypto

 03.12.2024

-14 min
+13 min

 Intro

 Think of Layer 2 (L2) solutions as the turbo boost for blockchain.
-They're off-chain technologies built on top of the main blockchain, Layer 1 (L1) to make transactions faster, cheaper, and more efficient.
-Some L2s, such as ArbitrumPolygonOptimism etc, can handle a mind-blowing 4,000 transactions per second.
-It doesn’t mean that they do it on a daily basis, though, but they can, when needed, which is a huge upgrade from the usual speed.
-This throughput means we can have more complex apps like DeFi, gaming, and supply chain stuff running smoothly on blockchain.
+They’re off-chain technologies built on top of the main blockchain, Layer 1 (L1) to make transactions faster, cheaper and more efficient.
+Some L2s like Arbitrum, Polygon, Optimism etc can handle 4,000 transactions per second.
+Not that they do it daily, but they can when needed, which is a huge upgrade from the usual speed.
+This throughput means we can have more complex apps like DeFi, gaming and supply chain stuff running smoothly on blockchain.

-Blockchain is getting bigger and bigger, and Layer 2 is going to be essential for keeping it running smoothly.
+Blockchain is getting bigger and bigger and Layer 2 is going to be essential for keeping it running smoothly.

 What is a Layer 2 Solution?